T. Leslie Shear: Assessment, legacy, and personal life

 In a 1998 biography, Rachel Hood credited Shear with training "a generation of young scholars" through the Corinth excavations, and with recording the finds from the Agora in "hitherto unsurpassed detail".
 In 1949, the British classicist John Manuel Cook called him one of the "great men" of the American School; Stephen L. Dyson, in 2016, called him "one of the most active classical archaeologists of his generation".
 A Festschrift in his honor was published by the ASCSA in 1949, having been in production since shortly after his death.

-The archaeologist Louis E. Lord praised the care with which Shear excavated in the Agora, pointing to his collection and cataloguing of over a thousand stamped amphora handles from the Mycenaean period, as well as his training of many young archaeologists through the project.
+The classicist and historian of the ASCSA Louis E. Lord praised the care with which Shear excavated in the Agora, pointing to his collection and cataloguing of over a thousand stamped amphora handles from the Mycenaean period, as well as his training of many young archaeologists through the project.
 Shear's staff in the Agora included Homer A. Thompson, Eugene Vanderpool, Benjamin Meritt, Dorothy Burr, Virginia Grace, Lucy Talcott, Alison Frantz, Piet de Jong and John Travlos, all of whom were or became noted figures in Greek archaeology.
 Lord named the Agora excavation as the greatest achievement of the ASCSA.
 The excavation entailed the total demolition of the neighborhood of Vrysaki, previously home to around 5,000 people.
-The archaeological historian Yannis Hamilakis has described the expropriation as a colonialist and capitalist enterprise, whose terms were "patently unjust and unfair" to the mostly-poor residents of the demolished areas.
+The archaeological historian Yannis Hamilakis has described the expropriation as a colonialist and capitalist enterprise, whose terms were "patently unjust and unfair" to the mostly poor residents of the demolished areas.

 Shear remarried in 1931, to Josephine Platner, also an archaeologist.
 She excavated with him at Corinth, supervising in 1931 the excavation of a second-century CE Roman tomb known as the "Shear Painted Tomb", and in Athens, where she was in charge of the excavation's numismatic finds.
 Their son, Theodore Leslie Shear Jr., was born in 1938, and also became an archaeologist.
 The younger Shear followed his father as director of the Agora excavations, leading them between 1968 and 1993.

 Shear's son recalled that he affected a formal, reserved demeanor: he tended to excavate in a suit and tie.
 In his private life, he enjoyed drinking cocktails and had interests in stamp collecting and American football – he supported the Princeton Tigers and attended their games whenever he could.
 He had two Samoyed dogs, and kept a photograph of them on his desk.
 He owned a gray Cadillac convertible coupé, which he donated to the International Committee of the Red Cross in 1939.